aaronsteers/choco-python-poetry/README.md

 ### Incrementing the version number

-To increment the version number, simply update the version string in `python-poetry.nuspec`.
+To increment the version number, simply update the version string in `poetry.nuspec`.
 For prerelease versions, use a `-beta` suffix, e.g. `0.1.0-beta`.

 ### Updating the installer checksum